-In July of 2022, we invited students from higher education institutions around the world to leverage the resources available from the COVID Information Commons (CIC) to participate in the CIC Student Paper Challenge and join the scientific research community addressing the COVID-19 pandemic.
-The 2022 CIC Student Paper Challenge was open to undergraduate and graduate students at public and private universities, colleges, and community colleges.
-Recent graduates (within the last 12 months) were also welcome to participate!
+The 2023 CIC Student Paper Challenge is open to undergraduate and graduate students at public and private universities, colleges, and community colleges.
+Recent graduates (within the last 12 months) are also welcome to participate!

-We also invited STEM and healthcare researchers, professors, or professionals to participate in this challenge as Mentors and Judges.
+We also invite STEM and healthcare researchers, professors, or professionals to participate in this challenge as Mentors and Judges.